xyzmaps/xyz-documentation/docs/ui/gettingstarted.md

       });
     ```

 1. Congratulations!
-Your first Data Hub map is ready
+Your first XYZ Maps map is ready